-Each year, Arizona Humanities (AH) honors individuals, organizations, or businesses for their contribution and advancement of the humanities.
+Each year, Arizona Humanities honors individuals, organizations, or businesses for their contribution and advancement of the humanities.
+Honor an outstanding member of Arizona’s cultural community by submitting a nomination form today!

 This award recognizes a humanities scholar who has distinguished him/herself by enhancing public understanding of the role that the humanities play in transforming lives and strengthening communities.
 The award honors Dan Shilling’s many years and contributions as AH’s executive director from March 1984 to December 2003.
 The Arizona Humanities Board established the award to mark Dan’s legacy, reflect the esteem in which he is held, and recognize Dan’s own respect for scholarship.
 Click here to download the Dan Shilling Public Humanities Scholar Award Nomination Form.